-Written permission from parents or carers will be obtained before photographs or videos of pupils are used in school or published on the school website.
+Written permission from parents or carers will be obtained before photographs or videos of pupils are used in school or published on the school website / in press.
 This will be obtained when the child joins the school to cover all uses, although a parent may withdraw their permission in writing at any time.

 SD cards, memory sticks and CDs are a temporary means of storage for images.
 Once they have been used or uploaded to a secure location (e.g. the school network) they should be removed from the temporary storage device.
+Only encrypted memory sticks should be used for GDPR purposes.